HMuraja/p5-book-review/README.md

 - **How the Criteria was tested**:
     - Users that aren't logged in could only view profiles and reviews, they were also able to sign up and sign in.
     - Signed in users can access all the CRUD functionalities as long as the data they want to modify is created by them.
-    - If users that were not logged in attemted to access a functionality that requires authentication, like creating a new review they are redirected back to the home page.
+    - If users that were not logged in attempted to access a functionality that requires authentication, like creating a new review they are redirected back to the home page.
 </details>
 <details>
 <summary>USER STORY: Routing </summary>